DerenB/Markdown-Notes/SchoolNotes/2023-01-Winter/471-Databases/471-LectureNotes1.md

 - Based on the concept of a table
 - a collection of tables
-- Putting together a set of these tables consitutes the database
+- Putting together a set of these tables constitutes the database
 - Also known as a "Record Based Model"
 - Table
   - contains a set of rows and columns